 ARTIQ itself does not depend on Nix, and it is also possible to compile everything from source (look into the

-Download Vivado from Xilinx and install it (by running the official installer in a FHS chroot environment if using NixOS).
+Download Vivado from Xilinx and install it (by running the official installer in a FHS chroot environment if using NixOS; the ARTIQ flake provides such an environment).
 If you do not want to write to

 /opt, you can install it in a folder of your home directory.
 The “appropriate” Vivado version to use for building the bitstream can vary.
 Some versions contain bugs that lead to hidden or visible failures, others work fine.
 Refer to Hydra and/or the